A Proud Generation

 Relationships built on mutual respect and social and economic co-operation are truly high-quality relationships, therefore it would be folly to reverse the process.
 However, it is fair to say that the current social system is still primitive compared to our true inner potential because it is void of true love.
 It is usually the emptiness in relationships that cause individuals to repel from each other, and it confines each one of us to his/her own small space.
 For example, nowadays it is far easier, particularly for young people, to build a relationship with a stranger online than ‘to strike up a friendship with the next door neighbour’.
 This is so because online chat rooms are anonymous platforms where you can still afford to show the real YOU.
 On the other hand, resisting the repelling forces and daring to establish real relationships with the world often leaves us broken.
 When the only motivating factor for seeking to establish real, traditional relationships is to avoid social stigma or because of boredom, then hypocrisy and falsehood quickly creep in.
 It is no wonder that most modern relationships are prone to crisis, and will experience an irreparable break down at one point or another.

-The deterioration in individual relationships is a projection of the horrendous emptiness felt by every one, within or outside those relationships themselves.
+The deterioration in individual relationships is a projection of the horrendous emptiness felt by everyone, within or outside those relationships themselves.
 The truth is; we stop being ‘a fan’ of each other as soon as we discover the ‘REAL’ friend/buddy/lover/etc behind the ‘glossy’ appearance.
 Despite this, we can’t truly feel happy without them either.

 Each day, millions of people stumble their way inside the dark tunnel of depression, addiction and promiscuity, looking for a rope to pull them out of the vicious sliding slope, to no avail.
-Finally, when all time and effort has been exhausted, searching for a way out, maybe just then we ‘get the wake-up call’ that our tragedy is greater than we ever believed it to be.
+Finally, when all time and effort have been exhausted, searching for a way out, maybe just then we ‘get the wake-up call’ that our tragedy is greater than we ever believed it to be.
 When we finally realise that there is no special person on earth who is capable to ignite the spark of love within our hearts forever, that no sexual relationship can ever satisfy our craving for intimacy once and for all, and that no substance in the world can ever keep our spirits high up continuously, only then we may discover the door to the light; the way out.
 The nagging feeling we experience from within while we’re still in the dark tunnel could be impossible to satisfy, and it is able to drive us to self-destruction if we choose any other path, apart from the path of wisdom and enlightenment.
 The emotional hunger within is good evidence that humanity can’t “live by bread alone”.
 Thus the most honest expression I can find to describe this truth is that there is more to life than meets the eyes.
 This also means that a good life requires more than ‘self-gratification’.

 So, what modern people of this secular age need most is to experience living out a strong deep love that links them with the surrounding, yet rises beyond mundane reality, helping them to overlook each other’s flaws and offences.
 But the main question here is; how can we become able to love in the exact same way we want to be loved without giving in to selfishness or hypocrisy?
 How can we ever manage to love this imperfect world with all its flaws and ugliness so deeply that we immerse into everything and become filled and self-sufficient?